 His Parkinson's medications allow the 57-year-old to continue driving and cooking his meals.
 But if he misses taking them, he feels his body slip away in as little as 30 minutes.
 His pills cost $1,056 a month but he makes $1,514 a month and he doesn't know how long he could depend on his mother for help.

-Meds Connection at Banner Good Samaritan Medical Center helps people like him and others with Parkinson's disease afford the medications they need to live healthier, more active lives.
+Meds Connection at Banner - University Medical Center Phoenix helps people like him and others with Parkinson's disease afford the medications they need to live healthier, more active lives.

 - We help patients secure low-cost or free medications from sources such as pharmaceutical companies.